vincenttermaat/azure-landing-zone/_posts/2025-02-28-devsecops.md

 As infrastructure and security responsibilities move into the hands of developers and architects, it’s crucial to ensure that the necessary knowledge is available within the team.
 It highlights the importance of [DevSecOps](https://learn.microsoft.com/en-us/devops/devsecops/enable-devsecops-azure-github) (development, security, and operations).
 Which is an evolution of traditional [DevOps](https://learn.microsoft.com/en-us/devops/what-is-devops), integrating security practices directly into the development pipeline.

-Microsoft Azure provides several cloud-native tools and mechanisms to help ensure compliance efficiently.
+Microsoft Azure provides several cloud-native tools and mechanisms that help to achieve this.
 Examples include:
 -  [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/concept-regulatory-compliance-standards) to assess and monitor the security mechanisms that are in place on your resources
 -  [Managed Identities](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) combined with [Azure RBAC](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview) to [provide access without secret-management](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/migrate-applications-from-secrets).
 -  [App Registrations and service principals](https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals)